The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Toronto Zoo

-Zoo IconThe Toronto Zoo is one of the largest zoo in Canada, home to over 5,000 animals representing 430 species on more than 700 acres of land adjacent to Canada’s new Rouge National Urban Park.
-The Zoo offers full-year access to seven bioregion displays with over 10 kilometers of walking trails, including gift shops, exhibits, rides, food services and guest services.
+Zoo IconThe Toronto Zoo is one of the largest zoos in Canada, home to more than 5,000 animals representing 430 species on more than 700 acres of land adjacent to Canada’s new Rouge National Urban Park.
+The Zoo offers full-year access to seven bioregion displays with more than 10 kilometers of walking trails, including gift shops, exhibits, rides, food services and guest services.

 Toronto Zoo Budget Note